chuckleplant/blog/_posts/2018-06-3-uncharted-4.md

 comments: true
 ---

-> Spoiler alert: The images may ruin your game experience.
+> Spoiler alert: The images below may ruin your game experience.

 I hated how much I loved the photography feature in Uncharted 4.
 The problem is that I spent way more time taking pictures than actually playing the game.
 Jokes aside, I think it's an actual problem and game designers should look into it.
 I think the new God of War does also have a photo mode.
 I think you can either play or take pictures, not both.
 It's a bit like recording fireworks with your phone, just don't.